 The importance of literacy was elevated through One to One reaching more than 3,430 children in 36 different elementary schools.

 National attention and support were garnered from the Forum for Youth Investment, Gallup, SAS Worldwide Analytics, and the Bill and Melinda Gates Foundation.

 In 2018, the Council spent 6 months using multiple sources of data and stakeholder feedback to determine how to bring even more precision to its practice?
 As a result, four Coalitions emerged from the original six Action Teams.

-The Coalitions are comprised of business, community and education leaders who work together to addresses regional education goals through measurable strategies.
-As a result of their work, students will have significantly greater opportunities for academic and lifelong success, and Northern Kentucky will become a more prosperous place to live.
+The Coalitions, comprised of business, community and education leaders, work together to addresses regional education goals through measurable strategies.

 In 2021, the Board of Directors approved a new mission and strategic plan for the Council, focusing on three core goals to advance student success and wellbeing in Northern Kentucky.
 The Big Picture Coalition, comprised of a cross-section of key stakeholders, developed this plan and will continue to help guide this work going forward.